-Our students commence their Senior School education equipped with a solid foundation in the Arts.
-Students in Grades 6 to 9, are offered courses in the visual arts, the performing arts, choir, and band are a required component of their schooling.
-Thereafter, most opt to select an art elective during the latter three years of their secondary schooling.
+We recognize the importance of the Arts in the life of every student.
+The positive impact that both visual and performing arts have upon student achievement and well-being is reflected in the opportunities we afford in both the curriculum and extra-curriculum programme.
+Students in Grades 6 to 9 are offered courses in the visual and performing arts.
+Thereafter, most opt to select an art elective during the Graduation Programme.
 As participants in an acclaimed Arts program, Senior School students demonstrate creativity, dedication, and the ability to effectively collaborate with their peers.
 We provide outlets for inventive thinking, allowing our students to push the bounds of their imagination.

 We value the role the Arts play in producing well-rounded, self-aware, and confident individuals.